cbrun/cbrun.github.io/_posts/talks/2026-07-09-sle2026-keynote-we-built-the-languages.md

   - syson
   - obeo
 permalink: /talks/sle-2026-we-built-the-languages/
-excerpt: "A reflection from my SLE 2026 keynote on what twenty years of language engineering taught us: defining languages matters, but making them practicable, durable, and shared is the harder part now."
+excerpt: "A reflection from my SLE 2026 keynote on how each generation of language engineering moved the problem: from metamodels and editors to platforms, communities, practices, and human-agent collaboration."
 draft: true
 ---